Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Introduction

 \section{Introduction}

-Modern transformer architectures rely fundamentally on attention mechanisms \citep{vaswani2017attention}, whose ability to extract and combine information from long prompts underpins the remarkable empirical success of large language models and related systems.
+\looseness=-1 Modern transformer architectures rely fundamentally on attention mechanisms \citep{vaswani2017attention}, whose ability to extract and combine information from long prompts underpins the remarkable empirical success of large language models and related systems.
 The nonlinear structure of the softmax attention mechanism lies at the heart of the empirical success of transformer architectures, yet it also presents a major obstacle to theoretical analysis.
 Even in the single-layer setting, the dependence of softmax attention on all pairwise token interactions makes its behavior difficult to characterize, both statistically and from an optimization standpoint.
-To circumvent these challenges, a substantial body of recent theoretical work has turned to linear attention as a proxy model, whose algebraic simplicity enables explicit analyses of learning dynamics and generalization.
+To circumvent these challenges, a substantial body of recent theoretical work has turned to linear attention as a proxy model \citep{ahn2024linear}, whose algebraic simplicity enables explicit analyses of learning dynamics and generalization.
 However, despite the widespread use of linear attention in theoretical studies, it is well documented that softmax attention exhibits significantly stronger empirical performance, particularly in terms of length generalization, expressivity and its ability to extract task structure from long prompts \citep{he2025incontext,duranthon2025statistical,dragutinovic2025softmax}.
 Strikingly, from a theoretical perspective, it is still not understood whether softmax attention should systematically outperform, or even consistently match, the capabilities of its linear counterpart.
 This gap between empirical evidence and theoretical understanding motivates the need for a framework that can relate the behavior of softmax and linear attention in a principled manner.

-To address this gap, we develop a unifying framework relying on a measure-based representation of attention layers.
+\looseness=-1 To address this gap, we rely on a unifying framework based on a measure-based representation of attention layers \citep{vuckovic2020mathematical,sander2022sinkformers}.
 This perspective allows us to systematically compare the finite-prompt model with its infinite-prompt counterpart and to identify regimes in which softmax attention behaves effectively linearly with respect to the input-token distribution.
 Such a perspective opens the door to simplified optimization analyses in the infinite-prompt limit, which can then be translated back into realistic settings involving softmax attention.